vloebel/Portfolio-Generator-1/README.md

 ## UPDATES
  * 2021-06: Forked from Class Project Organization
- * 2021-08: Refactor to use React context  (in progress)
+ * 2021-08: Refactor to use React State  (in progress)

 ## Table of Contents